in Wyomissing, PA

 Dr. Aparna Daley was born in Rhode Island.
 She was raised in South Africa, and attended medical school at the University of Stellenbosch in South Africa.
 She worked in South Africa for a few years, gaining valuable clinical experience.
 In 2018, she completed her Internal Medicine Residency at Capital Health Regional Medical Center in New Jersey, and pursued her fellowship in Allergy, Asthma and Immunology at Penn State Health Milton S. Hershey Medical Center.
-Dr. Daley was a Travel Scholarship Recipient multiple times from The American College of Allergy, Asthma and Immunology and the American Academy of Allergy, Asthma and Immunology , and has presented her research at medical conferences around the nation.
+Dr. Daley was a Travel Scholarship Recipient multiple times from both The American College of Allergy, Asthma and Immunology and The American Academy of Allergy, Asthma and Immunology, and has presented her research at medical conferences around the nation.
 She has also published several papers in the field and recently completed a book chapter on the management of eosinophilic disorders.

 Dr. Daley resides in the Wyomissing area with her husband Shebin and her dog Bella, and she enjoys writing, music, traveling, and chess.

 What you need to know about